RMonica/simod_rolls_detection/simod_rolls_detection/README.md

 Comments may also be added starting with `#` at the beginning of the line.

 Coordinates of the elements are with respect to a local *pallet* reference frame, which is an arbitrary reference frame which should be roughly located at the center of the pallet.

+If the parameter `auto_generate_plane_pillars` is true, the *plane* and *pillar* elements are ignored.
+Instead, plane and pillar elements are auto-generated from the *box* elements and a virtual viewpoint.
+Only planes and pillars facing the virtual viewpoint are created.
+The virtual viewpoint is located at the 2D coordinates specified by the parameters `auto_generate_plane_pillars_viewpoint_x` and `auto_generate_plane_pillars_viewpoint_y`.
+These parameters should be set to the approximate position of the camera in the local coordinates of the pallet.
+Default values are `(-1, 0)`, i.e., the virtual viewpoint is located along negative X axis.

 *plane*